woohoolabs/yin/README.md

 #### Documents

-The following sections will guide you through how to create documents for successful responses and how to create or build error documents.
+The following sections will guide you through creating documents for successful responses and creating or building error documents.

 ##### Documents for successful responses

-For successful requests, you have to return information about one or more resources.
+For successful requests, you must return information about one or more resources.
 Woohoo Labs.
 Yin provides multiple abstract classes that help you to create your own documents for the different use cases:

 - `AbstractSuccessfulDocument`: A generic base document for successful responses